 In 2015, as part of the Mayor’s Reform Plan, the Workforce Institute was established to complement the work of the James Satterwhite Academy.
 The Institute is a partnership between ACS and the City University of New York (School of Professional Studies and the Hunter College Silberman School of Social Work).
 The goal was to strengthen training, supervision and coaching of direct service staff and supervisors at ACS and its many contracted provider agencies.
 In response to the increasingly complex nature of the work, the Workforce Institute introduced a variety of training modalities including simulation to expand on skill development.
 Coaching for supervisors was identified as a priority to reinforce the transfer of learning and support critical thinking.

-Today, the James Satterwhite Academy focuses on establishing the foundations of fundamental practice for newly hired direct service staff and supervisors and the Workforce Institute provides ongoing professional skills development of direct service staff and supervisors.
+Today, the three entities work together to provide training and ongoing professional development opportunities to staff at all levels so they can help children, youth, and families achieve safety, well-being, and permanency.
 The Office of Training and Workforce Development is considered a national leader in child welfare and juvenile justice training and professional development.